Twinlife/webrtc/twinlife/BUILDING.md

 ## Compiling

-Run the `build-release.sh` script to build the 32-bit and 64-bit Android libraries.
+Run the `build-release.sh` script to build the 32-bit and 64-bit Android or iOS 64-bit libraries.

 ```
 ./twinlife/bin/build-release.sh